surrsurus/surrsurus.github.io/_posts/2024-03-13-phoenix-typed-forms-pt-1.markdown

 end
 {% endhighlight %}

 Here, we're using [Ecto](https://hexdocs.pm/ecto/Ecto.html) to define a schema for our order.
-Ecto is powerful and we'll get more into it later, but you won't see exactly why that is just from this tiny little schema.
+Ecto is powerful but we'll talk about why later, you won't see the power of Ecto just from this tiny little schema.
 Now, we want to create a form to capture an order from a Phoenix web app, and then save them off to our database.

 The most basic way to create a form is to use a map to represent the fields you want to capture.
 If we wanted to create a map-backed form for our order schema, we'd start with a map that looks like this: